jurkov/django-admincommand/README.md

 Django-AdminCommand is a Django application that makes it possible to run Django management commands from the admin.

+## Contributions

+This is an enhanced fork, see the original repo: https://github.com/liberation/django-admincommand

+First author: `Djaz Team`, with commits from @amirouche, @diox, @lauxley

+Django 1.11 compatibility pull request taken from @mgaitan : https://github.com/liberation/django-admincommand/pull/10

 ## Dependencies

  - django-async (not mandatory)